 Don’t let its respective proprietors scare you off though.
-Wearing a polo won’t turn you into a fifty-year-old bank manager or lad.
-In fact, a polo is often the crucial ingredient to an outfit that needs to be dressed-up, without screaming ‘it’s my first day at the office’.
-A polo can work equally well with a pair of chino shorts or a linen suit, such is its versatility.
+Wearing a polo shirt won’t turn you into a fifty-year-old bank manager or lad.
+In fact, a polo is often the crucial ingredient to a men’s outfit that needs to be dressed-up, without screaming ‘it’s my first day at the office’.
+The best polo shirts can work equally well with a pair of chino shorts or a linen suit, such is its versatility.

 Rhone blends fit, form and function in all of its clothing.
 Whether it's a t-shirt, polo or any other top, they can be worn at the gym, on the golf course or at work.
 Rhone's activewear roots means technologies are passed across to its casual range, so can rest assured that moisture will be wicked off your body and that the fabric is flexible enough for any movements.
 The company's polos are ultra-sharp and a versatile addition to any wardrobe.